CKE(LEGAL) - INSURANCE AND ANNUITIES MANAGEMENT: WORKERS' COMPENSATION

 Leaves of Absence

 The employer shall not terminate an employee who is on an unpaid leave of absence and receiving workers' compensation benefits, except when the termination is for a legitimate reason independent from the employee's workers' compensation claim.
-Atty.
+[See DEC] Atty.
 Gen. Op.
 JM-227 (1984)